 In the lifting and rigging marketplace, there are plenty of options when it comes to buying traditional wire rope slings.
 Wire rope slings can be categorized as either domestic, imported, or “made in the USA” which is a confusing grey area where the product may be labeled as “American-made” but is manufactured from or contains imported materials.

 However, there are very few companies who know how to make a 7-Part™ wire rope sling, or who even stock it or offer it to their customers.
-But, the offering is growing in the marketplace and 7-part slings can be found online or purchased through any of the Mazzella rigging companies located throughout the eastern half of the United States.
+But, the offering is growing in the marketplace and 7-part slings can be found online or purchased through any of the Mazzella locations throughout the United States.
 We offer a quick ship program and all of our popular sizes are available from stock.

-At Mazzella Companies, we sell all different lengths, configurations, and capacities of single-part and multi-part wire rope slings.
-Our company started in 1954 as Mazzella Wire Rope & Sling Co. and we've been growing and expanding our product and service offerings ever since.
+At Mazzella, we sell all different lengths, configurations, and capacities of single-part and multi-part wire rope slings.
+Our company started in 1954 as Mazzella Wire Rope & Sling Co. and we’ve been growing and expanding our product and service offerings ever since.